 The only thing identifying Dukes is a Union Jack hanging limply in the London rain, and a smartly attired concierge proffering an umbrella.
 Off the lobby is Dukes bar, a comfortable nook of velvet chairs and crackled oil paintings, where genteelly-folded newspapers await regulars at their usual tables.
 Perhaps not the ideal place to order grits and watch the latest Lady Gaga video, but an ideal spot for a martini…shaken, not stirred.

 Although Fleming moved several times, he always lived within graceful wobbling distance of the secluded Dukes.
 It was the ideal spot to unwind from Naval Intelligence, or his Fleet Street newspaper office, and it was here that he first encountered a martini so good that it made its way into legend in the Bond books and movies that followed.

-- READ What Turns Great Journeys into Great Books?
+- What Turns Great Journeys into Great Books?

-- READ When the Trek is Long and Lush: The Pembrokeshire Coastal Path of Wales
+- Trekking the Pembrokeshire Coastal Path of Wales

-- READ Did King Arthur Really Exist?
+- Did King Arthur Really Exist?
 We Went to Wales to Find Out!

-- READ My Muddy, Spectacular Trek Up Rwanda’s Mount Bisoke
+- My Muddy, Spectacular Trek Up Rwanda’s Mount Bisoke

 “Mr. Fleming was a regular here,” acknowledges Alessandro Palazzi, Dukes’ legendary bartender, who is regarded by many as the finest martini maestro in all of London.
 Resplendent in crisp white jacket, Alessandro wheels out a carefully prepared martini wagon and places it beside my table.
 His voice is charming, and his confident actions those of a master craftsman.